lensvol/LondonRising/README.md

 just on going from one vertice to another but also on some conditions held in variables); maybe I'll do something about logic programming for hypertext RE
-+ because more or less the entire design of the game (well, aside from the things that haven't been written yet - the game is constantly evolving), it is probably possible to modify my scripts to output a format used by some CYOA/VN engine (e.g. Twine or Ren'Py) and generate
++ Because more or less the entire design of the game (well, aside from the things that haven't been written yet - the game is constantly evolving), it is probably possible to modify my scripts to output a format used by some CYOA/VN engine (e.g. Twine or Ren'Py) and generate